 How To Measure Efforts – Input Metrics (Behaviors)

-Input metrics as a concept is less popular than output.
+Input metrics as a concept are less popular than output.
 They measure what we put into a business venture, and what we can control.

 Consider the following scenario.
 We can wake up in the morning and set a goal to make 5 phone calls (input/behavior) and the only factor in achieving it or not is ourselves.
 Waking up and setting a goal of closing 1 sale (output/result) is dependent on a whole lot more: making the phone call, someone else actually picking up, listening, then agreeing to buy.